eviltester/restmud/src/basictestgame/docs/test_game_basic_walkthrough.md

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 47 and now it is worth 447 hoard points.
-Your 'A Cloth of Shining' has 153 polish power left. `
+You polished 'A very prize like prize' by 74 and now it is worth 474 hoard points.
+Your 'A Cloth of Shining' has 126 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 40 and now it is worth 487 hoard points.
-Your 'A Cloth of Shining' has 113 polish power left. `
+You polished 'A very prize like prize' by 27 and now it is worth 501 hoard points.
+Your 'A Cloth of Shining' has 99 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 1 and now it is worth 488 hoard points.
-Your 'A Cloth of Shining' has 112 polish power left. `
+You polished 'A very prize like prize' by 35 and now it is worth 536 hoard points.
+Your 'A Cloth of Shining' has 64 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 44 and now it is worth 532 hoard points.
-Your 'A Cloth of Shining' has 68 polish power left. `
+You polished 'A very prize like prize' by 25 and now it is worth 561 hoard points.
+Your 'A Cloth of Shining' has 39 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 15 and now it is worth 547 hoard points.
-Your 'A Cloth of Shining' has 53 polish power left. `
+You polished 'A very prize like prize' by 1 and now it is worth 562 hoard points.
+Your 'A Cloth of Shining' has 38 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 7 and now it is worth 554 hoard points.
-Your 'A Cloth of Shining' has 46 polish power left. `
+You polished 'A very prize like prize' by 8 and now it is worth 570 hoard points.
+Your 'A Cloth of Shining' has 30 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 14 and now it is worth 568 hoard points.
-Your 'A Cloth of Shining' has 32 polish power left. `
+You polished 'A very prize like prize' by 9 and now it is worth 579 hoard points.
+Your 'A Cloth of Shining' has 21 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 9 and now it is worth 577 hoard points.
-Your 'A Cloth of Shining' has 23 polish power left. `
+You polished 'A very prize like prize' by 5 and now it is worth 584 hoard points.
+Your 'A Cloth of Shining' has 16 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 2 and now it is worth 579 hoard points.
-Your 'A Cloth of Shining' has 21 polish power left. `
+You polished 'A very prize like prize' by 1 and now it is worth 585 hoard points.
+Your 'A Cloth of Shining' has 15 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 10 and now it is worth 589 hoard points.
-Your 'A Cloth of Shining' has 11 polish power left. `
+You polished 'A very prize like prize' by 5 and now it is worth 590 hoard points.
+Your 'A Cloth of Shining' has 10 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 5 and now it is worth 594 hoard points.
-Your 'A Cloth of Shining' has 6 polish power left. `
+You polished 'A very prize like prize' by 2 and now it is worth 592 hoard points.
+Your 'A Cloth of Shining' has 8 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 6 and now it is worth 600 hoard points.
+You polished 'A very prize like prize' by 8 and now it is worth 600 hoard points.
 Your 'A Cloth of Shining' has 0 polish power left.
 Your 'A Cloth of Shining' vanishes, it must have been magic.`

 `polish the_secret_of_the_maze_prize`